calincru/15-Puzzle/README.md

 ```
 **Note:** Make sure you have installed at least the *2.8 cmake version*.

-Then just simply run `make` and you should have a complete build of the
+Then just simply run `make` and `make install` and the project should be
-project.
+completely built.

 ## Footnote